A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

 \section{Research Questions and Variants}

 In this section, we discuss key research questions on DPO to provide a thorough understanding of its current landscape.
 We start by comparing DPO with RLHF to highlight the advantages and limitations of DPO.
 We then investigate the effects of implicit versus explicit reward modeling, focusing particularly on generalization challenges.
-Additionally, we discuss the effects of different feedback and analyze the roles of the KL penalty coefficient and reference model.
+In addition, we discuss the effects of different feedback and analyze the roles of the KL penalty coefficient and the reference model.
 Lastly, we review advancements in Online DPO and discuss issues like reward hacking and alignment tax.

-\textbf{RQ0: why DPO?} Large Language Models have recently developed rapidly with the supervised fine-tuning (SFT) training~\cite{ScalingInstruction-FinetunedLanguageModels}.
-However, due to the next token prediction \textit{misaligned} with the objective \textit{"follow the user’s instructions helpfully and safely"}~\cite{lmfewshotlearner,switchtransformers}, SFT models often exhibit unintended behaviors.
-For example, they might generate toxic, harmful, hallucinatory, and biased responses~\cite{ScalingInstruction-FinetunedLanguageModels}.
-Furthermore, SFT solely instructs models to learn from correct responses while neglecting to address incorrect ones, thus lacking the consideration of human values or preferences~\cite{asurveyofllm,ren2025learning}.
+The part variants of DPO discussed in the RQs are shown in Table ~\ref{tab:Summary on XPOs}.